 Dr Yvette Khoury

-Communications and Fundraising Support Officer
+Admissions, Communications, Fundraising Support Officer

 ‘The Taming of the (Arab-Islamic) Shrew, Fatin ‘Abdel Wahab re-frames Shakespeare’s comedy for the Egyptian screen’.
 Literature / Film Quarterly 38:2 (April 2010); ‘Who says Christians and Muslims can’t live together?’
 The Guardian, 30 December 2010; Representation of Ophelia in Arabic adaptations of Hamlet; is she ukht el-rijal (one of the men) or a victim of their pen?’
 International Symposium, Cairo, 2008; ‘Akhir Yom (The Last Day): a localised Arabic adaptation of Shakespeare’s Romeo and Juliet’.
 Theatre Research International 33:1 (March 2008): 52–69; ‘“To be or not to be” in “The Belly of the Whale”; a reading of Joseph Campbell’s “modern hero” hypothesis in Hamlet on Film’.
 Literature / Film Quarterly 34:2 (2006): 120-29.